Explore strategic behavior of platforms and scrutinize the key policy actions governments implement.

 By the end of the course, participants will be able to:

 There is no compulsory textbook.
-However, a useful and freely downloadable book is:
+However, useful textbooks and articles are:

 All BSE Summer courses are taught to the same high standard as our Master’s programs.
 Join us to: